Vikram Singh Chauhan

 Vikram Singh Chauhan is an Indian actor who mainly works in Hindi television.
-He made his acting debut with Qubool Hai portraying Imraan Qureshi in 2013.
-He is best known for his portrayal of Atharva Sujata in Jaana Na Dil Se Door, Vyom Bedi in Ek Deewaana Tha and Aman Junaid Khan in Yehh Jadu Hai Jinn Ka!.
+He made his acting debut with Qubool Hai portraying Imran Qureshi in 2013.
+He is best known for his portrayal of Atharv Vashisht in Jaana Na Dil Se Door, Vyom Bedi in Ek Deewaana Tha and Aman Khan in Yehh Jadu Hai Jinn Ka!.

 Chauhan made his film debut in 2015 with The Perfect Girl and also worked in Mardaani 2.
 He made his web debut with Baarish in 2019.

 Personal life

-Chauhan was born and brought up in Dehradun.
+Chauhan was born & brought up in a Rajput family in Dehradun.

 Chauhan married his longtime girlfriend Sneha Shukla, a corporate lawyer, on 27 April 2021 in his hometown Dehradun.
 The couple had their first child, a baby girl named Sia, on 2 May 2022.